List of Spider-Man and His Amazing Friends characters: Beetle

 The Beetle is voiced by Christopher Collins.
 He stole a crime-detection computer and the Power Booster invented by Tony Stark to increase his power.
 He was the first villain that the Spider-Friends faced together in that origin episode.

 Brotherhood of Mutants

 The Brotherhood appear in the episode "The Prison Plot", consisting of Magneto, Toad, Blob, and Mastermind.
 The Spider-Friends are called into action when Magneto appears demanding the release of the Brotherhood from jail.

 Burglar

 The Burglar appeared in a flashback in the Spider-Man and His Amazing Friends, voiced by John Stephenson.

 Chameleon

-The Chameleon was the featured villain in the episode "Seven Little Superheroes", voiced by Hans Conreid.
+The Chameleon was the featured villain in the episode "Seven Little Superheroes", voiced by Hans Conried.
 He lured Spider-Man, Iceman, Firestar, Captain America, Doctor Strange, Sub-Mariner and Shanna the She-Devil (referred to as "Shanna of the Jungle") to the remote Wolf Island to pick them off one by one.